Information for SAE students

 - Lesson delivery and practical sessions

 SAE is closely monitoring each of its Australian campuses.
 If there is a confirmed case of a student or staff member with COVID-19, the SAE student and teaching community will be informed as a priority.
 If you have been identified as a potential close contact of the positive case, then you will be contacted personally and provided with directions, in line with health department advice.

 SAE will continue to follow the advice of health authorities and medical experts and share information as it is received.
 We recommend you check your student email on a daily basis for relevant updates.
-Rest assured you will be notified via your student email or SMS of any urgent updates.
+Rest assured, you will be notified via your student email or SMS of any urgent updates.

 If you want to reach out to your campus with a question, you can chat online with your campus Student Services team Monday to Friday, 9:00am to 4:00pm.
 Simply access this service by logging onto Campus Online.